-We offer individual counselling, group psychotherapy, family and couples therapy and emotional support groups.
-We subsidise our counselling services to make it as affordable as possible.
+We offer individual counselling/psychotherapy, group psychotherapy, family therapy and emotional support groups.
+We subsidise our talking therapies services to make it as affordable as possible.

 Through our small grants programme we are able to buy items that Merton residents need but cannot afford, often when they have exhausted all other avenues of help.

 Our grants are generally modest, usually between ÂŁ40 and ÂŁ300 in value.
 The most common items we help people to buy are replacement cookers, fridges, beds, winter and maternity clothing, school uniforms and emergency food.
 We have a simple application process and also welcome referrals from professionals.

 Tasty, nutritious, home cooked meals

 At our HomeFood cafĂ© on Worple Road, Wimbledon, you are guaranteed a warm welcome and a tasty, home cooked meal.
 We offer a freshly prepared dish of the day and a great selection of sandwiches, jacket potatoes, soups, all followed by a delicious dessert.
 Our cakes are made in house and are a perfect treat with a tea or coffee.
 We are open Monday-Friday 10am - 3pm.
 ItÂ’s the ideal place to catch up with friends or just enjoy reading the paper or a magazine.

 We can help you with one-to-one support and information if you are recently bereaved or planning for your future.
 We can support you during what may be the most difficult and stressful time of your life.